zhangsoledad/salon/_posts/2014-10-27-after_create-in-Rails.markdown

 ---
 layout: post
-title:  "Some problem in after_create"
+title:  "Some problem in callback"
 date:   2014-10-27 21:03:51
 categories: rails
 ---